Plantation to Plate in Mitiaro

 Another exciting thing about Mitiaro, is the art of traditional food preservation or ‘piere’.
 It involves drying and preserving bananas by cutting them in half and leaving them to bask in the sun until they’re a caramelized brown colour.
 Once they’re thoroughly ‘sun-baked’, they’re typically wrapped up in pandanus leaves and can last as long as 20 years.

 “This is how our ancestors survived in the olden days”, said Julian, a spokesperson on behalf of the Ui Ariki and Arongamana.
-Traveling from island to island on traditional voyaging vakas, preserving dried fruits was how they ensured they'd have enough food to last the journey.
+Travelling from island to island on traditional voyaging vakas, preserving dried fruits was how they ensured they'd have enough food to last the journey.
 Piere making has just started up again in Mitiaro as a way for local mamas and papas to make some money on the side by sending it back to Rarotonga.

 All this and more awaits you on the gorgeous island of Mitiaro.